polvora/SteamCore/README.md

 > * _Announcement Module:_ **Fixed critical bug caused by outdated method to post announcements.**
 > * **Fixed critical bug that crashed the plugin when making a request while plugin is busy.**

+> [15/03/2017] v1.7.1

+> * Added minor debug text.

+> [03/08/2017] v1.8

+> * Changed the way developers have to handle busy requests.
+> * Solved a bug when a request was made while logging on map change.